christianreiser/EEG_analysis/README.md

 To speed up processing the data is downsampled from 1024.0 Hz to 256.0 Hz.

 ## Rereferencing
-Before rereferencing a partial plot of the data looks the following:
+Before rereferencing a partial plot of the data looks like:
 ![](./results/sub-002/ses-P3/000beforeRereferencing.png)
 The data is rereferneced to P9 and P10 because [Kappenman et al.](https://www.sciencedirect.com/science/article/pii/S1053811920309502) find "that P9 and P10 provide cleaner signals than the traditional mastoid sites".
 The rereferencing seems to work, as the variance of channel P9 and P10 decreased:
 ![](./results/sub-002/ses-P3/000rereferencedToP9P10.png)

 ## Montage
-Set EEG sensor configuration and head digitization to the international 10–20 system, because it contains more [realistic](https://mne.tools/dev/auto_tutorials/intro/plot_40_sensor_locations.html) channel positions than a spherical head digitization.
+Set EEG sensor configuration and head digitization to the international 10–20 system, because it contains more [realistic](https://mne.tools/dev/auto_tutorials/intro/plot_40_sensor_locations.html) channel positions than spherical head digitization.
 ![](./results/sub-002/ses-P3/00montage.png)

 ## Filtering
-The raw data we get has a has all frequencies below 128 Hz:
+The raw data we get has all frequencies below 128 Hz:
 ![](./results/sub-002/ses-P3/01freq_before_filtering.png)

 ### High-pass filtering
-We are less interested in very low frequncies, as they are often due to the drying of the EEG gel which increases resistance between the scull and electrodes.
+We are less interested in very low frequencies, as they are often due to the drying of the EEG gel which increases the resistance between the skull and electrodes.
 Low frequencies can be observed as a slow drift.
-As shown in the figure below, a high-pass filter of 0.1 Hz removes most slow drifts, aswell as the offset.
+As shown in the figure below, a high-pass filter of 0.1 Hz removes most slow drifts, as well as the offset.
 However, there if drifts become stronger the drift is not corrected:
 ![](./results/sub-006/ses-P3/03whole_overlay/channel15_drift_hp01.png)
 Increasing the high-pass filter to 0.3 Hz seems to improve the problem: